-Before getting into the factors the court will analyze when making its decision, it is critical to understand who carries the burden of proof and what the standard is.
+Before getting into the factors associated with the expungement analysis, it is critical to understand who carries the burden of proof and what the standard is.

 There are two burdens of proof, depending on who bears the burden.
 If a petitioner moves for an expungement on grounds that it was resolved in their favor or they completed a diversion program or stay of adjudication, the state must prove by clear and convincing evidence that the burden to the public in not having the records outweighs the disadvantage to the petitioner in not having the records sealed.
 When trying to seal a conviction, the petitioner must prove by clear and convincing evidence that the benefit to them is commensurate with the public’s burden.
 Note the subtle difference between the two (highlighted in italics).

 The law lists out 12 factors the courts will now consider when balancing your benefit against the need of the public to have complete and accurate records: